neovimcraft.com is a hobby project I built recently

 setup.
 The only added benefit I got from svelte-kit was file-based routing and

-function.
+the load function.
 They were convenient to use but not show-stopper features

 for me.